SiestaCat/debian-dev-pc-bootstrap/README.md

 # Debian Dev PC Bootstrap Installation

-This guide walks you through setting up a Debian-based personal PC with various tools and system configurations.
-It covers everything from configuring `vi` to enabling hibernate and installing useful applications.
+This guide walks you through setting up a Debian-based personal PC with various system configurations and applications.
+It covers everything from configuring `vi` to enabling hibernate, setting DNS resolvers, preserving your Bash history, and installing useful applications.

 ---